baijum/webtail/README.md

 tail -f file.log | webtail
 ```

-After running this program, you can open the URL in a browser.
+After running this program, you can open the URL: http://localhost:8080 in a browser.